-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood high-grade untreated astrocytoma or other tumor of glial origin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with childhood high-grade untreated astrocytoma or other tumor of glial origin.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Treatment of Recurrent Childhood High-Grade Astrocytomas

 Most patients with high-grade astrocytomas or gliomas will eventually have tumor recurrence, usually within 3 years of original diagnosis, but some patients recur many years after initial treatment.
 Disease may recur at the primary tumor site, at the margin of the resection/radiation bed, or at noncontiguous central nervous system sites.
 Systemic relapse rarely occurs.

 At the time of recurrence, a complete evaluation for extent of relapse is indicated for all malignant tumors.
 Biopsy or surgical resection may be necessary for confirmation of relapse because other entities, such as secondary tumor and treatment-related brain necrosis, may be clinically indistinguishable from tumor recurrence.

 Treatment options for recurrent childhood high-grade astrocytomas include the following: